faber6911/Deep-Learning-assignments/README.md

     <br>
   <li>The task of the <a href="https://github.com/faber6911/Deep-Learning-assignments/tree/master/AML%20ASSIGNMENT%20%233">Assignment #3</a> is the design of a CNN architecture and its training.</li>
   <li>The task of the <a href="https://github.com/faber6911/Deep-Learning-assignments/tree/master/AML%20ASSIGNMENT%20%234">Assignment #4</a> is Transfer Learning using a CNN pretrained on IMAGENET.</li>
+  <li>The task of the <a href="https://github.com/faber6911/Deep-Learning-assignments/tree/master/AML%20ASSIGNMENT%20%235">Assignment #5</a> is Hyperparameter Optimization (HPO) of a neural network, with the aim to maximize its Accuracy on 10 fold cross validation.</li>
 </ul>

 <a name="aboutme"></a>